marijnh/Eloquent-JavaScript/07_robot.md

 This robot uses its memory value as a list of directions to move in, just like the route-following robot.
 Whenever that list is empty, it has to figure out what to do next.
-It takes the first undelivered parcel in the set and, if that hasn't been picked up yet, plots a route towards it.
-If it _has_ been picked up, it still needs to be delivered, so it creates a route towards the delivery address instead.
+It takes the first undelivered parcel in the set and, if that parcel hasn't been picked up yet, plots a route towards it.
+If the parcel _has_ been picked up, it still needs to be delivered, so the robot creates a route towards the delivery address instead.

 {{if interactive